alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 - **Predictable control flow**: expected failures become ordinary values instead of “GOTO-like” jumps via exceptions.
 - **Composable pipelines**: once you have `Map`/`Bind`, you can reuse small steps (`ParseId`, `FindUser`, domain rules) without rewriting error plumbing at every call site.
 - **Testability**: you assert on a returned value (`Ok`/`Fail`) instead of relying on thrown exceptions as the primary mechanism for domain outcomes.

+### When NOT to use `Result`
+`Result` is great for **expected, domain-level failures**.
+It’s a poor fit in a few common scenarios:

+- **Bugs / invariant violations**: null refs, out-of-range, “this can’t happen” states.
+Those should throw/crash so you fix the bug.
+- **Truly unrecoverable failures**: missing critical startup config, broken invariants, “the database is down”, and similar “we can’t continue” conditions.
+Failing fast (via a global exception handler/middleware) is usually safer than returning a value the caller can’t do anything with.
+- **Validation that must accumulate errors**: if you want “email invalid **and** password weak” in one response, `Result`’s fail-fast monadic chaining is the wrong tool; prefer a validation/accumulator type.
+- **Shotgun validation in the domain**: if every domain method accepts weak primitives (`string email`) and returns `Result` for basic format checks, you’re not modeling invariants—parse once at the boundary into strong types/value objects, then keep the core domain free of “is this string valid?” checks.
+- **Side-effect-only chains** (`Result<Unit>` / `Result<void>`): chaining logging/metrics/email/cache writes via `Bind` often creates artificial sequencing and hides partial-success realities.
+Prefer doing effects at the boundary (or explicit orchestration patterns like jobs/sagas) rather than monadifying every void step.
+- **Partial success / batch work**: if “process 100 items” can succeed for 95 and fail for 5, a single `Result<List<T>, E>` forces the wrong all-or-nothing semantics.
+Prefer a dedicated batch result type (successes + failures) or a list of per-item results.
+- **Hot paths where allocations matter**: in managed runtimes, wrapping everything in `Result` can create allocation/GC pressure on the success path.
+If failure is extremely rare and throughput is paramount, exceptions (or other low-level patterns) can be a better trade.
+- **Effect stacking / “transformer hell”**: if you end up drowning in `Task<Result<...>>` glue (and you’re not using a library that smooths it), the complexity may outweigh the benefits.

 ### Comparison patterns (exceptions vs tuples vs Try/out vs Result)